code4it-dev/c4it-hugo/content/article/2022/091-customize-swagger-ui-with-css/index.md

 ---
 title: How to customize Swagger UI with custom CSS in .NET 7
 date: 2022-12-16
+url: /blog/customize-swagger-ui-with-css
+draft: false
+categories:
+  - Blog
 tags:
   - dotnet
 toc: true
-url: /blog/customize-swagger-ui-with-css
-categories:
-  - Blog
 summary: "Exposing Swagger UI is a good way to help developers consume your APIs.
 But don't be boring: customize your UI with some fancy CSS"
+images:
+  - /blog/customize-swagger-ui-with-css/featuredImage.png
 ---

 Brace yourself, Christmas is coming! 🎅